MatrixCreate/craft-starter-docs/docs/content-blocks/video.md

 - Custom poster images can improve visual consistency with your site design

 ### Play in Lightbox

-[Screenshot: "Play in Lightbox" toggle switch in disabled state]

 **Play in Lightbox toggle** – Controls video playback behavior
 - **Enabled** – Video opens in a lightbox overlay when clicked